Is Microcrystalline Cellulose Halal? Unpacking the Facts

 Agar-Agar: Derived from seaweed, commonly utilized as a thickening representative

-Guar Gum: Extracted from guar beans, usually made use of as a binding agent in foods and cosmetics
+Guar Gum: Extracted from guar beans, usually used as a binding agent in foods and cosmetics.

 Xanthan Gum: A popular thickener in gluten-free products